nnn1590/gcmm/Readme.md

 ## Gamecube Memory Manager / GCMM (Under GPL License)

-GameCube/Wii Memory Manager is an aplication to backup Nintendo GameCube savegames.
+GameCube/Wii Memory Manager is an Application to backup Nintendo GameCube savegames.

 Gcmm is a project started by dsbomb and justb, which is based on Askot's modification to add SD support to the mcbackup libogc example.